 We searched for the educational backgrounds of all 650 MPs elected on Thursday 8th June 2017 to the House of Commons.
-We could find information on secondary school attendance for over 97% of MPs, and university education for over 99% of MPs.
+We could find information on secondary school attendance for 96% of MPs, and university education for 98% of MPs.
 MPs who were educated overseas were not included in our analysis.
+The analysis was based on 649 declared results at the time of publication.